 Some specific issues and questions that we have on the estimates, assumptions and reported results used in the analysis include:

-- The “model based” estimate for bitcoin volatility is 93%, despite the reported realized volatility of 68% since 2014.
-This is not necessarily invalid on its face, as many asset allocation optimization models do not use the full sample realized volatility as the input volatility estimate of an asset or asset class.
+- The “model based” estimate for bitcoin volatility is 93%, despite the reported realised volatility of 68% since 2014.
+This is not necessarily invalid on its face, as many asset allocation optimisation models do not use the full sample realised volatility as the input volatility estimate of an asset or asset class.
 These models often use a conditional volatility estimate that may differ from the full sample historical estimate, perhaps because the conditional estimate may weigh recent observations more highly that past observations.
 The estimate may also incorporate some real time information such as the current implied volatility of options.
 However, the GS authors should have described the methodology used, particularly since there was such a big difference between their estimate and the calculation from historical data.

-- Although volatility is an important input to portfolio optimizations, it generally drives the sizing of the allocation rather than whether there will be an allocation at all.
+- Although volatility is an important input to portfolio optimisations, it generally drives the sizing of the allocation rather than whether there will be an allocation at all.
 Expected returns and correlations are the key drivers of whether an asset or asset class should receive an allocation.
 Therefore, one of the most relevant statistics presented by GS ISG in this analysis is their estimate of “Risk Premium”, which they reported to be 1.9%.
 They also point out that there is a fair amount of uncertainty around this estimate and report a one standard error range from -35.2% to 39.1%.

 The piece contains no description of how this measure is defined but academics and practitioners often define “risk premium” to be the “expected return in excess of a risk-free interest rate.”
 If this is indeed the GS ISG definition, then their reported Sharpe Ratio for bitcoin of 0.02 approximately follows from a risk premium of 1.9% and a volatility estimate of 93%.
-An appropriate question would be how and why an asset that has realized an average annualized return of 69% over the full sample would be “haircutted” down to a risk premium estimate of 1.9% and a Sharpe Ratio estimate of 0.02.
+An appropriate question would be how and why an asset that has realised an average annualized return of 69% over the full sample would be “haircutted” down to a risk premium estimate of 1.9% and a Sharpe Ratio estimate of 0.02.
 Note that using the full sample data on bitcoin would result in a Sharpe Ratio of 1.0.
 Using the average historical return for risk premium but the GS ISG measure of volatility would only reduce the Sharpe Ratio to 0.73.
 The piece also provides no information on how the standard errors are calculated.

-To be clear, we recognize that it may be inappropriate and, in fact, dangerous to rely too heavily on historical data in deriving expected return or risk premium estimates to be used as inputs to asset allocation models.
+To be clear, we recognise that it may be inappropriate and, in fact, dangerous to rely too heavily on historical data in deriving expected return or risk premium estimates to be used as inputs to asset allocation models.
 However, GS ISG presents the historical data in this section to be a motivation for a systematic asset allocation framework.
 We strongly argue that the piece should have contained more detail on why there is such disparity between the inputs used and the history.

-- GS ISG uses the term “robust optimization model” and did report a wide uncertainty range around their estimates.
-Perhaps this is the key to why their optimization led to a zero allocation to bitcoin, despite high historical returns and low correlations to other assets.
-Widely discussed in the academic and practitioner literature, robust optimization techniques formally account for uncertainty around expected return and risk inputs.
+- GS ISG uses the term “robust optimisation model” and did report a wide uncertainty range around their estimates.
+Perhaps this is the key to why their optimisation led to a zero allocation to bitcoin, despite high historical returns and low correlations to other assets.
+Widely discussed in the academic and practitioner literature, robust optimisation techniques formally account for uncertainty around expected return and risk inputs.
 Such techniques address the issue that certain statistics estimated from historical data may have an extremely high (or low) value but may also be subject to great uncertainty.
 Ignoring this uncertainty may lead to extreme allocations to such an asset which may not perform well “out of sample”.
 There are many robust methodologies – often differing by the degree of conservatism the modeler chooses – but a common outcome tends to be a down-weighting of the asset that is subject to more estimation error.
-Indeed, if this is the primary reason that the GS ISG optimization led to a zero weight on bitcoin vs. what would have resulted if they had used the historical data in a “non-robust” optimization, the authors should have identified that as the driver and given more detail on the specific technique they used.
-The 1.9% risk premium estimate still seems curious since most robust optimization techniques do not explicitly reduce the “point estimate” but instead utilize the uncertainty estimates to reduce the final solution.
+Indeed, if this is the primary reason that the GS ISG optimisation led to a zero weight on bitcoin vs. what would have resulted if they had used the historical data in a “non-robust” optimisation, the authors should have identified that as the driver and given more detail on the specific technique they used.
+The 1.9% risk premium estimate still seems curious since most robust optimisation techniques do not explicitly reduce the “point estimate” but instead utilise the uncertainty estimates to reduce the final solution.
 In addition, the authors are not explicit about what uncertainty has been assigned to estimates of other asset classes and how their risk premium estimates have been discounted to reflect their estimation errors.

 - In fact, GS does not reveal any of the assumptions that are assigned to other asset classes or even what asset classes are considered.
 Clearly, the optimal allocation to bitcoin will depend on the expected return, risk, estimation uncertainty and correlations of other asset classes.
-Many of the valid criticisms of using historical data in an optimization framework around bitcoin are also applicable to every asset class, albeit perhaps to a lesser extent.
+Many of the valid criticisms of using historical data in an optimisation framework around bitcoin are also applicable to every asset class, albeit perhaps to a lesser extent.

 - GS ISG fails to report the assumed correlation of bitcoin with other asset classes, particularly with equity markets.
 Some investors who currently allocate to cryptocurrencies do so because of low correlations with traditional asset classes.
 As shown in Exhibit 19, GS ISG calculates that the correlation between bitcoin and the S&P 500 has been 0.05, suggesting that an allocation to bitcoin would have significant diversification benefits to a portfolio that is heavily weighted toward equity.
 The authors appropriately point out that this estimate has fluctuated quite a bit (ranging from -0.26 to 0.51), so the diversification benefits may be somewhat muted at times.
 We would also note that, over its short history, bitcoin has demonstrated the undesirable tendency to be highly correlated with equities during extreme equity selloffs (e.g. – March 2020), certainly an unfavourable characteristic at a time when diversification is most desirable.
 Nevertheless, the generally low correlation should be attractive and result in an allocation to the asset unless the expected return is nearly zero or negative.

 - Exhibit 18 shows that, according to the GS ISG model, bitcoin would need to have a return of 165% to yield a 1% allocation and a 365% return to yield a 2% allocation.
 Let’s ponder that result for a moment.
-GS is arguing that, if you expect an asset that is lowly correlated with equity to realize 160% return going forward, the model still would not even allocate 1%.
+GS is arguing that, if you expect an asset that is lowly correlated with equity to realise 160% return going forward, the model still would not even allocate 1%.
 Granted that a volatility of 93% is high but, with a 1% allocation and low correlation, the contribution to overall portfolio risk would be very low and likely acceptable.
 In addition, if you expect that bitcoin has a return of 350%, the GS model would not even allocate 2%.
 We find this to be striking and, frankly, preposterous.
 Relative to typical expected return estimates for traditional asset classes in the single digits or low teens annually, it simply defies logic that an allocator would not deploy a meaningful amount of capital to a lowly correlated asset with an expected return in excess of 160%.
 We believe that this claim suggests something is significantly flawed about their methodology and that the authors should have revealed a lot more detail in order to make such a bold claim.

 Bitcoin in the SECOR Asset Allocation Model

 At SECOR, we have developed a model that helps clients make strategic asset allocation decisions.
-Like the GS model, our model uses optimization techniques and does not rely solely on full sample historical data.
+Like the GS model, our model uses optimisation techniques and does not rely solely on full sample historical data.
 In calibrating the inputs to the model, we also adjust our estimates to reflect data issues, estimation error and, from time to time, some “conditional” real time information, perhaps to incorporate research or a client view.